FreedomToTibet/shoes-store/README.md

 ## Welcome to our small sports shoe store website

 ### Here you can:
-- add and remove products to/from favorites
+- add and remove products to/from favorites;
-- add and remove items to/from the cart
+- add and remove items to/from the cart;
-- place product orders
+- place product orders;
 - view your shopping list;
 - search by product name.